Paolo Espino: Texas Rangers

-Second stint with Brewers
+Milwaukee Brewers (second stint)

 On May 1, 2018, Espino signed a minor league deal with the Milwaukee Brewers.
-He spent the remainder of the season with the Triple-A Colorado Springs Sky Sox before electing free agency on November 2, 2018.
+He spent the remainder of the season with the Triple-A Colorado Springs Sky Sox, posting a 4–5 record and 4.83 ERA with 52 strikeouts across 19 games (10 starts).
+Espino elected free agency following the season on November 2.

-Second stint with Nationals
+Washington Nationals (second stint)

 On January 15, 2019, Espino signed a minor league deal with the Washington Nationals.
-He was assigned to AAA Fresno Grizzlies to start the 2019 season, where he spent the entire year.
+He was assigned to the Triple-A Fresno Grizzlies to start the 2019 season, where he spent the entire year.
+In 17 starts, he worked to a 8-4 record and 5.65 ERA with 93 strikeouts.
 In 2020 he was invited to Spring Training with the Nationals, and was added to their initial 60-man player pool.

 On September 21, 2020, Espino was selected to the 40-man and active rosters.
-In 2020 for the Nationals, Espino appeared in 2 games, allowing 3 earned runs in 6.0 innings with 7 strikeouts.
+In 2020 for the Nationals, Espino appeared in 2 games, allowing 3 earned runs in six innings with seven strikeouts.
 Espino was outrighted to the minor leagues on October 9, 2020, and elected free agency the next day.

 Espino re-signed with the Nationals on a minor league contract on November 2, 2020.
 On April 18, 2021, Espino was selected to the active roster after Stephen Strasburg was placed on the injured list.
 On June 16, 2021, Espino won his first major league game, pitching five shutout innings in a 3–1 win over the Pittsburgh Pirates.
-On June 23, 2021, he earned his first major league save by pitching a scoreless bottom of the ninth inning in a 13–12 win against the Philadelphia Phillies.
+On June 23, he earned his first major league save by pitching a scoreless bottom of the ninth inning in a 13–12 win against the Philadelphia Phillies.
+He finished the year appearing in 35 games, starting 19, and recording a 5-5 record and 4.27 ERA with 92 strikeouts in 1092/3 innings pitched.

+In 2022, Espino appeared in 42 games, starting 19, for the Nationals.
+He pitched to an 0-9 record and 4.84 ERA with 92 strikeouts in 1131/3 innings of work.
+Espino was optioned to the Triple-A Rochester Red Wings to begin the 2023 season.
+He only made three appearances for Washington, surrendering 11 runs on 14 hits and three walks with three strikeouts across four innings of work.
+Espino was released by the Nationals on August 6, 2023.

+Toronto Blue Jays

+On December 24, 2023, Espino signed a minor league contract with the Toronto Blue Jays.
+On April 5, 2024, Espino had his contract selected to the major league roster.
+In 3 games (1 start) for Toronto, he posted an 8.31 ERA with 3 strikeouts over 8 2/3 innings pitched.
+Espino was designated for assignment following the acquisition of Dillon Tate on September 1.
+He cleared waivers and was sent outright to the Triple–A Buffalo Bisons on September 4.
+Espino elected free agency on October 2.